MCModMachine/Design/README.md

     initial setup, adding a mod to MMR would be a "set it and forget it" thing, meaning that adding a mod to MMR becomes less of a "why" and more of a "why not."
+  * We will also want plugins for existing CI systems for people who alreafy hsve that set up.
 * Simple server setup
   * Allow a player to enter a server IP and automatically get an instance with that server's modpack and the server's IP preloaded into the server list.